skills/code-with-codespaces/.github/steps/3-customize-codespace.md

 ### ⌨️ Activity: Add a custom script

-The Dev Container specification provides multiple locations to run [life cycle](https://containers.dev/implementors/json_reference/#lifecycle-scripts) scripts to further customize your Codespace.
+The Dev Container specification provides multiple locations to run [lifecycle](https://containers.dev/implementors/json_reference/#lifecycle-scripts) scripts to further customize your Codespace.

 Let's add the `postCreateCommand` which runs one time after initial build (or rebuild).